How to Make a Price List?

 1. The Difference between Catalogs and Price Lists

 Some people make the mistake of identifying catalogs and price lists as the same thing; however, there are a few factors that differentiate them.
-Price lists only consist of the price and its model while the catalog is printed with pictures to accompany the prices.
+Price lists only consist of the price and its model while the catalog is printed with pictures to accompany the prices, say for a restaurant's dishes.
 Catalogs aim to raise brand awareness.
 Price lists aim to present information about the product, such as pricing, quantities, measurement, and sales-related information.
 It primarily functions to sales.

 2. Know What You Have to Offer